st4sd/nanopore-adsorption-experiment/README.md

 ## Launching the virtual experiment

 First you need to import the virtual experiment in your ST4SD registry [from the global ST4SD registry](https://st4sd.github.io/overview/using-the-virtual-experiments-registry-ui).
-You will then be able to start the parameterised package `nanopore-adsorption-experiment` in your private ST4SD registry (see [example notebook](nanopore-adsorption-experiment.ipynb)).
+You will then be able to start the parameterised package `nanopore-adsorption-experiment` in your private ST4SD registry (see [example notebook](nanopore-adsorption-experiment.ipynb) or [instructions to run experiment using docker](run-using-docker.md)).

 ## Using custom database of CIF files